keu/docs/software_versioned_docs/version-0.25/registry-backend.md

 ---
-title: 'Using Registry Back Ends in Astronomer Enterprise'
+title: 'Using Registry Back Ends in Astronomer Software'
 sidebar_label: 'Use a Registry Backend'
 id: registry-backend
 ---

 ## Overview

-Astronomer Enterprise requires a Docker Registry to store the Docker Images generated every time a user either pushes code or a configuration change to an Airflow Deployment on Astronomer.
+Astronomer Software requires a Docker Registry to store the Docker Images generated every time a user either pushes code or a configuration change to an Airflow Deployment on Astronomer.

 The default storage backend for this Docker Registry is a [Kubernetes Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 While this may be sufficient for teams just getting started on Astronomer, we strongly recommend backing the registry with an external storage solution for any team running in production.